Kohler Disease is a rare benign bone disorder, found in children between 4 and 9 years of age, which causes arch pain and discomfort.

 Diagnosis of Kohler Disease (Arch Pain):

-- X-ray, where the navicular bone will present with patchy sclerosis (thinned) and is often associated with soft tissue swelling.
+- X-ray, where the navicular bone will present with patchy sclerosis (thinned) and is often present with soft tissue swelling.

-- CT and MRI, this is not usually necessary but may be used if pain persists and the X-ray diagnosis is not clear.
+- CT and MRI, may be necessary if pain persists and the X-ray diagnosis is not clear.

 - Physical examination.